colettes-portfolio/colettes-portfolio.github.io/project2.md

----
-layout: default
-title: Energy Burden in Boston: A Geospatial Analysis
----
 # Introduction
 Energy burden, the inability to afford utility costs, disproportionately affects low-income households.
 This study examines the spatial distribution of energy burden in Boston, considering factors such as housing quality, energy efficiency, and socioeconomic indicators.
 # Data & Methods